Hokkaido-Open-Hardware/PSC-ONE/README.md

 # Getting Started

 A more detailed setup guide will be added as the project evolves.

 At a high level, the workflow is as follows:

 1. Build the hardware design
 2. Program the FPGA
 3. Prepare the boot image or software binaries
 4. Run the system and observe output through the available interfaces

+For detailed instructions, see the [Getting Started Guide](docs/getting-started.md).

 ------------------------------------------------------------------------